Extracellular Matrix (ECM) and Adrenal Fatigue Syndrome – Part 1

-The constituent materials can vary widely.
+The constituent materials within the intersititum can vary widely.
 Animal ECM contains protein, minerals, and fiber.
 The extracellular matrix of plants is constructed from cellulose.
 ECM provides the essential physical scaffolding for our seventy trillion internal cells to roam and thrive.
 It is a dynamic environment with ongoing cellular communications and dialog.
 The ECM within each tissue is unique in composition and topology.
 Biochemical and mechanical properties of each organ, such as its elasticity and strength is determined and protected by the ECM.
-For example, ligaments have special proteins within the ECM to allow movement, while bone, ECM is made primarily from collagen and mineral deposits to create a strong structure.
+For example, ligaments have special proteins within the ECM to allow movement, while in bone, ECM is made primarily from collagen and mineral deposits to create a strong structure.

 Once considered a kind of inert goo, the ECM has been found to consist of semiconducting liquid crystals, materials known to have a variety of properties regulating transmission, storage, and processing of information.
 It therefore possesses amazing properties and presents immaculate order in function and structure.
 The ECM is one continuous interconnected ground substance, tying every function and every process in the living body one way or another.
-The reason is simple: every cell in the body is nourished via the matrix, and all waste products of cellular metabolism passes through this ground substance, which is the actual milieu.
+The reason is simple: every cell in the body is nourished via the interstitium and matrix, and all waste products of cellular metabolism passes through this ground substance, which is the actual milieu.

 Extracellular Matrix and Alternative Medicine